Introduction: VideoDuke, Download Videos for Mac

 Step4

-Once you've set it up how you like, you can either "Download Now" or "Add to Queue" to save it for later.
+Once set up, you can either "Download Now" or "Add to Queue" to save it for later.

 tips icon